Shehbaz Sharif is Pakistan's new premier. Imran Khan’s allies in parliament protest, allege rigging

 However, the delay drew criticism from Khan’s party, which insists the vote was rigged to stop it from getting a majority.
 The party claims it has evidence that its victory “was stolen during the vote count,” a charge the Election Commission denies.

-Holding portraits of Khan, his allies stood in front of Sharif when he began his speech, shouting “vote thief” and “shame.”
-Shared denounced their actions, saying they were causing chaos in parliament.
+Holding portraits of Khan, lawmakers stood in front of Sharif when he began his speech, shouting “vote thief” and “shame.”
+Sharif denounced their actions, saying they were causing chaos in parliament.
+He also said they should present their evidence of vote rigging to the relevant authorities.

-Sharif also said his biggest challenge was the economic situation for Pakistan has been relying on foreign loans to run the economy.
+Sharif then addressed the opposition saying, “I am offering you reconciliation.
+Let us sit together to work for the betterment of Pakistan.”
+But he was greeted with more protests and shouts.

+The premier also spoke of repairing ties with the United States.
+Relations between the two countries have been strained after Khan accused the U.S., Sharif and the Pakistani military of conspiring to keep him out of office, following his ouster.

 Khan, who is currently serving prison terms in multiple cases and has been barred from seeking or holding office, wrote last week a letter to the International Monetary Fund, urging it to link any talks with Islamabad to an audit of February's election.
 Khan's move comes days before the IMF releases a key installment of a bailout loan to Pakistan.